roman-milk/roman-milk.github.io/the-marital-bed.md

+===

- ****** The Marital Bed ****** byTx_Tall_Tales© With time on my hands, I was checking on the addition's progress, cleaning out an old shed behind the garage that probably hadn't been looked at in twenty years, and eventually, organizing and cleaning Grandpa's workshop and the garage which had been overtaken with all his work and tools.
+With time on my hands, I was checking on the addition's progress, cleaning out an old shed behind the garage that probably hadn't been looked at in twenty years, and eventually, organizing and cleaning Grandpa's workshop and the garage which had been overtaken with all his work and tools.

  I was nervous about that, but the first time Grandma came out to see what I was up to, she just looked around, and left.
 She had that confused look again, and I knew it was a bad day.